iTrooz/AndroidPattern/README.md

 ![](attempt11/rust/attempt11.svg)

 At this point, speeds were starting to be too small to work with, so I increased `MAX_LEN` to 8, giving me a speed of 3.344s

+## Attempt 12: Add cache to `get_inbetween_points()`

+Another suggestion of `_haddock_` was to add cache to `get_inbetween_points()`, to avoid repeated calls for the same input points.
+I implemented this while trying to keep the modifications of attempt 11.
+Speed didn't really change: it went to 3.310s